 They'll talk about clean waterways, they'll talk about environmental benefits, they'll even talk about the weather.

-During its regular meeting last Monday, Aug.
-20, at City Hall, the City Council passed a resolution that it would work with the Board of Lee County Commissioners "on projects that provide an environmental benefit to the waterways of the state," but not on the spreader canal, which the state Department of Environmental Protection has deemed a detriment.
+During Monday's regular city council meeting at City Hall, the city council passed a resolution that it would work with the Board of County Commissioners "on projects that provide an environmental benefit to the waterways of the state," but not on the boat lift, which the state Deptartment of Environmental Protection has deemed a detriment.

 The vote was 6-1.